 Pressure to Work While Sick With COVID-19

-When asked if they have felt pressure from their institution to continue working or return to work while experiencing COVID-19 symptoms, 59% of respondents answered yes.
+When asked if they have felt pressure from their institution to continue working while sick or returning to work while experiencing COVID-19 symptoms, 59% of respondents answered yes.

 Here are just a few of the stories shared by the community about working while sick with COVID-19.